 Little Harvey Scrimshaw needs a kid-sized Oscar for his performance, how many kids could play a brother trying to squish his odd feelings of lust when his sister is around?
 Stunning new break-out actress Anya Taylor-Joy (Split, Glass) has the most to do, both in terms of acting and as her character, Thomasin.
 But she is appropriately both beautifully pristine and unnerving at the beginning, bringing The Witch to its perfect, horrifying conclusion.

-Another honorable mention I should give is to one of the best little actors in the movie, the goat Black Phillip.
-For me this was another one of my favorite parts of the movie, I love seeing animals in films.
+Another honourable mention I should give is to one of the best little actors in the movie, the goat Black Phillip.
+For me this was another one of my favourite parts of the movie, I love seeing animals in films.
 But I like when those animals’ characters emerge “victorious” for lack of a better word.
 For a little more info on Black Phillip’s working relationship with Eggers and Ineson, as well as his trainer Anna Kilch, I’ve included a link to an article here: Black Phillip: The Real Story Behind the Breakout Goat From ‘The Witch’

 The Witch strives to unsettle, to disturb, to alarm-not to shock its audience with its events.
 If you’re looking for Insidious or Paranormal Activity, you won’t find it here in the chilling elements Eggers uses.
 It won’t please everyone, but moviegoer who likes to be creeped out, this quality film will both impress and chill you to the bone.
 The less said about The Witch the better, because if you haven’t seen it, you’re in for a treat.